 If exploring an underwater utopia is top of your bucket list, there’s nowhere better to do it than the Galápagos Islands!

-In this guide, we’ll delve into some of the marine life you can expect to encounter on your trip – so fasten your flippers, and let’s dive in!
+In this guide, we’ll delve into some of the marine life you can expect to encounter on your trip.
+If anything we write inspires you to visit, consider our Galapagos Land Tours, and our Galapagos Diving Liveaboard Packages.
+So, fasten your flippers, and let’s dive in!

 The Galápagos Sea Lion

 What’s cute, curious and can dive up to 600m deep?
 The Galápagos Sea Lion, of course!
 Endemic to the Galápagos, these animals are incredibly friendly, inquisitive, and have even been known to blow bubbles at approaching tourists, making for a great photo op!

 As adept on land as they are in the sea, you’ll often find them frolicking in the waves or sunbathing on the beach, where they can cover ground faster than the average person can run.
 If you want to get up close and personal with these playful pups, have a look at our 8-day Discover Galápagos tour.

 Out of all the wonderful wildlife in the Galápagos, none is as impressive as the whale shark.